oscie57/tiktok-voice/readme.md

 If you are stuck and need assistance, please ask me in my [Discord server](https://discord.gg/ymb84qM54A) in [#tiktok-voice](https://discord.com/channels/804449200921509913/963871023252533288) (quickest response) or via the Issues tab.

-If you like this project, feel free to support me via [buymeacoffee](https://buymeacoffee.com/oscie)!
+If you like this project, feel free to support me via [this website](https://oscie.net/support)!

 If you are the creator for a project which uses this, I would just like to thank you!
 I am so glad I am making people's lives easier with things.
 Please do credit me however either using the GitHub project link or my Twitter username.